 So you’re thinking about buying a truck camper, but aren’t sure if you need to register it in your state.
 You’ve come to the right place.
 Rather than spending hours researching your state’s motor vehicle department website, you can look right here.
 You may need to do additional research on your state’s laws, but at least you’ll be able to see at a glance what your state does or doesn’t require.

-Please note: If you see something here that is incorrect or if your state has recently made a change in laws, please let us know so we can keep this listing up to date.
-We consider this post a public service to the truck camper community.
+Please note: If any information here is incorrect or if your state has recently made a change in laws, please let us know so we can keep this listing updated.
+We consider this article a public service to the truck camper community.

 I. Do you need to register a truck camper?

 Only eight states require the slide-in truck camper to be registered with their motor vehicle department.
 Some states require that it be done annually, while others require that it be done just once upon purchase.
 You’ll need to pay a sales tax for your camper as well.
 Why these states require slide-in truck campers to be registered isn’t a big mystery.
 It comes down to one thing—revenue.
 Some cash-strapped states will look for any way to generate income.
 Unfortunately, that’s just the way it is.
 It makes sense to register motorhomes, fifth-wheels, and travel trailers because they have a chassis consisting of axles, wheels, and tires, but not the truck camper.
 It has none of those things.
 Indeed, some truck campers don’t even have a vehicle identification number (VIN) like other types of RVs.
 Because of this, and the fact they don’t have an axle, the truck camper really should be considered cargo.
 Fortunately, 42 states agree with this line of reasoning.